Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Information about postgraduate study in Network Engineering can be found on the School of Engineering and Computer Science's postgraduate study pages.

 Courses, degrees and other qualifications in Engineering are taught by the School of Engineering and Computer Science.
+The School office is located in Room 358, Cotton Building, Kelburn campus.

 |On this page:|